hossainrkb/css_login_register_outlook/README.md

 # Simple login-register form by using CSS
 - anyone can use it by just defining HTML form tags
-- It is responsive, i have used css position, media-query ,pseudo-elements etc. you can use css flexbox,grid to make it more easier.
+- It is responsive, i have used css float,position, media-query ,pseudo-elements etc. you can use css flexbox,grid to make it more flexible.

 # Usage
 * link up external css at first